Sathish-30/GoLang/README.md

 - To append or add value is done by `names = append(names , "Sathish")`

 - There is only one loop that is 'for' loop

+- \_underscore is used to ignore the variable

+- Conditional statement are same as in the other programming language

+- Switch statement is used by checking it with the corresponidng case statement